 THE TRANSMISSION GALLERY

 The ITA VHF TV band 3 transmitter at Newhaven claims the distinction of being the very last 405 line transmitter to be installed in the UK, opening on 3rd August 1970.
+However, the opening had been delayed due to the diversion of equipment to bring into service an ITV band III relay station Sheffield, following the collapse of the Emley Moor mast in March 1969.
 All subsequent commissions were for 625 line transmissions.
 BBC 1 VHF TV at Newhaven had opened the previous year.
 Both 405-line transmissions ceased on 9th July 1982.

-UHF transmissions for all three channels began at the site on 16th February 1973, with Channel 4 from May 1984.
-The UHF cylinder contains a NNE (20°) facing cardioid.
+UHF transmissions began with BBC 1 & 2 in July 1972.
+ITV was added on 16th February 1973, with Channel 4 from May 1984.
+The UHF cylinder contains a north-northeast facing cardioid.
 DSO was on 30th May and 13th June 2012.

 FM radio transmissions commenced with ILR Brighton (Southern Sound) on 12th February 1988.
 BBC national FM radio started later in 1988, with Radio Sussex added in 1992 and Radio 1 on 21st March 1994.